 There has been a continuous shift in attitude among businesses regarding ERP solutions and cloud computing for some years.
-The vast majority of IT managers just until recently used to rely more on local infrastructure instead of a cloud solution.
+The vast majority of IT managers just until recently used to rely more on local infrastructure instead of a cloud ERP solution.
 But the scenario has changed and their businesses are now relying on cloud-based systems for practically every software solution of their needs.

 In this respect, the shift from traditional Enterprise Resource Planning (ERP) software to cloud-based ERP solutions are worth considering.
 Traditional ERP solutions are heavier, loaded and large in size while they play a central role in managing the core business of a company.
 Now with the emergence of cloud ERP, there are leaner and low footprint solutions with more advanced features.

 The business attention has switched to cloud-based ERP primarily because of the holistic business management approach to dealing with every aspect of a business.
 The best thing about these cloud ERP solutions is that they are highly scalable to accommodate evolving business needs on a continuous basis.
 Netsuite ERP software is a nice example of this.